UFMG-Petrobras-OP-1319/open-rmf_getting_started/README.md

 colcon build --mixin release lld
 ```

+NOTE: [If you have a problem].
 The build process will require python cmake module to be installed.
 On Ubuntu 24.04 it is not possible to install it system wide.
 Thus, create a virtual environment with all the system packages and build within the package:
 ```bash
 cd ~/rmf_ws
 virtualenv --system-site-packages venv_build